 More exploring the water and sea life!
 Gotta love Chacos for protecting our feet against stepping on top of Sea Urchins!
 We kept our toes curled up while walking because there were so many venomous Sea Urchins all around in every nook and cranny!
 They actually look pretty, but don’t be fooled!
 They are extremely painful and can cause extreme harm to your body.

 This was our view for days on end!
 What a blessing to soak it all in.
 Such beauty every which way you looked.
 Kate and I ran out of time to do everything that was on our list.
 We wanted time to relax as well, but I think we still squeezed in an awful lot of fun things in between relaxing!
+Not to mention the wonderful gluten free foods!
 I highly recommend Maui.
-I am in the process of posting more about Maui, especially gluten free food and restaurants that will be coming up this week.
-So stay close by for that.
+Can’t wait to go back!